 - Laparoscopic Surgery: In certain cases where the blockage is minimal or located at the end of the tube, laparoscopic surgery can be used to remove the scar tissue and open the tube (a procedure called tubal cannulation).
 However, the success of surgery depends on the extent of the damage to the tube.

 - In-Vitro Fertilisation (IVF): This is the most effective and common treatment for women with blocked or severely damaged fallopian tubes.
-IVF works by completely bypassing the fallopian tubes.
+IVF works by completely by passing the fallopian tubes.
 Eggs are collected directly from your ovaries, fertilised with sperm in our advanced lab, and the resulting healthy embryo is placed directly into your uterus to grow.

 Complications of Blocked Fallopian Tubes